 How is NTS West funded?
 Led by the giving of our fifteen trustees, NTS West is funded by gifts from individuals and congregations.
 A Funds Development Committee is soliciting major gifts.
 Information about how to donate can be found here.

 Are there paid staff?
 NTS West is a largely volunteer movement in its start-up phase, but does presently employ three part-time staff members: a Director of Admissions, a Director of Church and Community Relations, and an Administrative Assistant to the Coordinator.

 Who are NTS West’s partners?
 Local partners include a growing number of individual congregations and the denominational offices to whom they relate, both Presbyterian and those of sister denominations.
-The New York Theological Seminary and The International Theological Seminary has entered into a partnership with NTS West to provide a base of online courses in tandem with the courses that NTS West will offer in the classroom setting.
+The New York Theological Seminary and The International Theological Seminary have entered into a partnership with NTS West to provide a base of online courses in tandem with the courses that NTS West will offer in the classroom setting.